Blog Home » Arizona » Protecting our water supply

 A watershed is an area of land that channels rainfall and snowmelt to creeks, streams and rivers to be stored in the state’s water reservoir systems.

 Before it really heats up in Arizona, the Salt and Verde river systems are fed by snow that melts in March and early April.
-Because of the cooler temperatures during that time of year, less water evaporates.
-As a result, more water makes its way into SRP’s reservoirs, or lakes.
+The cooler temperatures during that time of year means less water evaporates and as a result, more water makes its way into SRP’s reservoirs and lakes.

 Comparatively, the Colorado River system is fed by snowmelt in the warmer months of May and June.
-Since it’s hotter during those months, less water feeds the river because it evaporates.
+Since it’s hotter during those months, more water evaporates and so less water is available to feed the river.

 To create a water supply that’s large enough to meet the Valley’s needs, we need a robust system of storage locations and water sources.
 This is what we call our water infrastructure system.